Visits to sister schools are considered excursions, including overseas trips. They must comply with the Department's

 Planning the visit

-Even with effective planning and organization, a reciprocal visit requires around 12 months preparing.
+Even with effective planning and organisation, a reciprocal visit requires around 12 months preparing.

 Overseas Learning Experience Resource eBook provides detailed information on how to organise an overseas learning experience for students, including visits to sister schools overseas.